 How Does Wireless Security Work?

-Wireless Security Protocols such as Wired Equivalent Privacy (WEP) and Wi-Fi Protected Access (WPA) are the authentication security protocols created by the Wireless Alliance used to ensure wireless security.
+Wireless Security Protocols such as Wired Equivalent Privacy (WEP) and Wi-Fi Protected Access (WPA) is the authentication security protocols created by the Wireless Alliance used to ensure wireless security.
 There are four wireless security protocols currently available.

 - Wired Equivalent Privacy (WEP)